Baniya, Rajasthan

 Baniya is a village located in Jasrasar Tehsil of Bikaner District, Rajasthan, India.

 People residing in this village mainly rely on agriculture, consists both irrigated and non-irrigated farming.

 Demographics

 As per 2011-Census, conducted by Government of India; total population of this village is 2395, out of which, 1235 are males and, 1160 are females.

 Total literacy rate of this village is 50.10%.

 Inhabitants of this village follows Hinduism.

 Bagri is the most spoken language in this village.
 Hindi, and English are officially used languages.

-Transportation
+Transport

 Road transport facilities is at good condition in this village.

-For railway transportation facilities, inhabitants need to travel to either Nokha or Bikaner.
+For railway transport facilities, inhabitants need to travel to either Nokha or Bikaner.